AleksandrRogov/DynamicsWebApi/.github/README.md

 const id = await dynamicsWebApi.create(createRequest) as string;
 ```

-**DynamicsWebApi as an external library.** For those who use bundlers, but want to keep DynamicsWebApi as an external library (meaning that you don't want to bundle the library but reference it separately in a script tag somewhere): 1. you will have to make sure that your bundler supports `externals` configuraiton.
+**DynamicsWebApi as an external library.** For those who use bundlers, but want to keep DynamicsWebApi as an external library (meaning that you don't want to bundle the library but reference it separately in a script tag somewhere): 1. you will have to make sure that your bundler supports `externals` configuration.
 2. you will need to set the replacement for the import of `dynamics-web-api` with `_dynamicsWebApiExports`.
 For example, in webpack's case, you will have something like this:
 ```json
 {
     //...your bundle configuration